bibainet/chrome-scroll-navigator/README.md

 Scroll navigator browser extension
 ==================================

-**Just move the mouse pointer to the left border of the screen on any page and click.**
+**Move the mouse pointer to the left border of the screen on any page and click to scroll.**

 * Left click on the left edge of any page — scroll to the top.
 * Right click — scroll to the bottom.
-* Click again — return to the previous position and continue reading.
+* Click again — scroll back to the previous position and continue reading.
-* Drag the left edge — scroll to the specified position.
+* Drag the left edge — scroll to the exact position.
-* Mouse wheel — scroll up/down by one page (whole screen).
+* Mouse wheel — scroll by entire page (whole screen).
-* Click on the toolbar icon — scroll to the top/bottom.
+* Click on the toolbar button — scroll to the top/bottom.
+* At the top of the page, if there is no previous position to restore, left click scrolls to right/left.

 ----